-Performance Analysis Of Contiguous Swiss Federal Pension Fund Benchmark Indices
+Performance Analysis Of Swiss Pension Fund Benchmark Indices

-The performance analysis of benchmark indices serves two main purposes:
+Regardless of the exact benchmark family used, the performance analysis of them serves two main purposes:

 - Secondly, and only in view of the known and extraordinarily high correlation between actual pension fund performance data and such benchmark indices, the monitoring of relevant data with monthly frequency gives ‘live’ insights into the dynamics impacting the asset side of pension fund’s balance sheets.
 Monthly data, available with little or no delay and put into long-term context, generates an altogether different dimension of understanding, not possible with the annual data available from pension funds themselves, and after months of delay.

 Exhibit-1 summarises the most recent 18 months in numerical and graphical form.
 While the graph plots on-balance rates of change for all three benchmarks, the table gives more detailed information.
 This includes the distance between latest value and interim highs and lows, frequencies of positive and negative months, central values, and standard deviation.

 Exhibit-2 shows annual performance for the latest six completed calendar years, together with current year-to-date performance.